isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-The {}-syntax makes the desire for construction explicit and doesn't allow narrowing
+The {}-syntax makes the desire for construction explicit and doesn’t allow narrowing

     f(Foo{bar});